MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 This constraint ensures that RSO created a booking work within the time window start and end fields of the resource requirement or booking record.

-- If **From Date** and **To Date** on resource requirement or **Date Window Start** and **Date Window End** on resource booking are set as shown in the following example, it indicates you want resource scheduling optimization to schedule the booking on 5/24/2018 and time of day doesn’t matter.
+- If **From Date** and **To Date** on requirement or **Date Window Start** and **Date Window End** on booking are set as shown in the following example, it indicates you want RSO to schedule the booking on 5/24/2018 and time of day doesn’t matter.
  > [!div class="mx-imgBorder"]
  > ![Screenshot of the date selectors](media/753086631f45017fa9cef8f3795078ba.png)

-- If **Time Window Start** and **Time Window End** are set as shown in the following example, it indicates you want resource scheduling optimization to schedule a booking from 2:00 AM to 6:00 AM and the date doesn’t matter.
+- If **Time Window Start** and **Time Window End** are set as shown in the following example, it indicates you want RSO to schedule a booking from 2:00 AM to 6:00 AM and the date doesn’t matter.
  > [!div class="mx-imgBorder"]
  > ![Screenshot of the time window start and time window end fields](media/8dfb6c914473209fa9b74cad5b6dcd45.png)

-- If **Time From Promised** and **Time To Promised** are set as shown in the following example, it indicates you want resource scheduling optimization to schedule a booking between 4:00 AM and 8:00 AM on 5/24/2018.
+- If **Time From Promised** and **Time To Promised** are set as shown in the following example, it indicates you want RSO to schedule a booking between 4:00 AM and 8:00 AM on 5/24/2018.
 It has to be a specific date and specific time range.
  > [!div class="mx-imgBorder"]
  > ![Screenshot of the time from promised and time to promised fields](media/f08dd1dd681a4369a2b46a968c08e631.png)